 Location: Hydro Power Project, Himachal Pradesh, India

-The Francis turbine is a type of reaction turbine, a category of turbine in which the working fluid comes to the turbine under immense pressure and the energy is extracted by the turbine blades from the working fluid.
-The desire to accurately comprehend the flow features within turbines has been an area of much concern.
-This is result of the need to predict their performance characteristics, determine the cavitation properties of the turbine and to further improve their efficiency.
+The Francis turbine is a type of reaction turbine, a category of turbine in which working fluid comes to the turbine under immense pressure and energy is extracted by the turbine blades from working fluid.
+Desire to accurately comprehend the flow features within turbines has been an area of much concern.
+This is result of need to predict their performance characteristics, determine the cavitation properties of the turbine and to further improve their efficiency.

 Three simulation cases were considered for this study:

 Runner blades with minimum erosion

 Modal Analysis, Fatigue and Stress Analysis were carried out for various scenarios like:

 Fluid pressure load

 Centrifugal loads of runner running at a speed of 300RPM

 Centrifugal loads running at speed of 545RPM during Free running condition.

 Crack analysis and Life Estimation for runner blades were also analyzed for static and dynamic loading to identify the crack initiation and propagation